lindbrook/packageRank/README.md

 an active internet connection, and relies on the [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) package and [RStudio’s download logs](http://cran-logs.rstudio.com/).
-The latter record traffic to the [“0-Cloud” mirror](https://cloud.R-project.org), which is “currently sponsored by RStudio” and was previously RStudio’s CRAN mirror.
+The latter records traffic to the “0-Cloud” mirror at cloud.R-project.org, which is “currently sponsored by RStudio” and was formerly RStudio’s CRAN mirror.

 Note that logs for the previous day are generally posted by 17:00 UTC.
 Updated results for functions that rely on